-The current capsule wardrobe thing is definitely more generous.
+The current capsule wardrobe is more generous.
 A general guide is 30-something pieces of clothing (including shoes and, in some cases, accessories), which can be partially updated each season.
 The idea is that you stick to a specific colour palette and plan your buying, so that everything co-ordinates with everything else.
 It’s supposed to be more efficient because you save money, spend less time planning outfits, generally look more put together, and avoid owning things that you never wear or don’t truly love.

 Curating a Capsule Wardrobe

 You start by getting rid of anything that doesn’t make you feel amazing when you’re wearing it.
-Boom, done.
 Then, you pick a colour palette and start curating a wardrobe of coordinating pieces in that palette.

 Here’s where the first complication arises.
 You might be starting a capsule wardrobe from scratch, but you probably already own clothes (just maybe) and they probably don’t all fit into your new limited colour palette.

 If you’re good at being brutal, you could just donate stuff like this at the beginning of the process, but equally, if you don’t want to trash things you love, then fine – hold on to them.
-It’ll mess up your overall wardrobe co-ordination, but once that clothing has run its course, even if it takes a few years, you can be intentional about replacing it with something that does match, and all will be well with
+It’ll mess up your overall wardrobe coordination, but once that clothing has run its course, even if it takes a few years, you can be intentional about replacing it with something that does match, and all will be well with

 the world your wardrobe again.

-So, basically, it’s all good as long as you realise that it’s going to take a while to nail the capsule wardrobe thing properly.
+In short, it’s all good as long as you realise that it’s going to take a while to nail the capsule wardrobe thing properly.

 Maintaining a Capsule Wardrobe